patrykwozinski/dev-stuff/README.md

-# dev-stuff collected by Patryk Woziński
+# dev-stuff collected by myself

 ## Good practices and behaviors / career